Juan José Maqueda

-Juan José Sánchez Maqueda (born 23 January 1969) is a Spanish retired footballer who played as a midfielder, and was most recently the manager of Saudi Arabian club Al-Kawkab.
+Juan José Sánchez Maqueda (born 23 January 1969) is a Spanish retired footballer who played as a midfielder, currently a manager.

 He amassed La Liga totals of 110 matches and six goals over seven seasons, representing mainly Real Madrid.
 In 2011, he became a manager.

 Playing career

 Born in Madrid, Maqueda spent 16 years with Real Madrid youth and reserve sides comprised.
-He made his La Liga debut on 2 January 1988 still not aged 19, playing the full 90 minutes in a 2–1 home win against FC Barcelona.
-Late in the same month he scored his first goal with the main squad, in a 4–0 victory over Cádiz CF also at the Santiago Bernabéu Stadium.
+He made his La Liga debut on 2 January 1988 aged 18 years and 11 months, playing the full 90 minutes in a 2–1 home win against FC Barcelona.
+He scored his first goal with the main squad later that month, in a 4–0 victory over Cádiz CF also at the Santiago Bernabéu Stadium.

-Maqueda returned to Real in the summer of 1990, after a season-long loan with CD Logroñés.
-He contributed 24 games – 19 starts – and one goal in the first year upon his return, but the team ranked in third place.
+Maqueda returned to Real in summer 1990, after a season-long loan with CD Logroñés.
+He contributed 24 games – 19 starts – and one goal in the first year upon his return, but the team finished in third place.
 He added three appearances in the European Cup, netting in the 4–1 away defeat of Odense Boldklub on 18 September 1990.

 Maqueda spent nearly two years on the sidelines due to an anterior cruciate ligament injury, from which he never fully recovered.
-After leaving the Merengues, he subsequently played with six clubs in as many years, appearing for Valencia CF and Albacete Balompié in the top flight and having abroad stints with C.D.
+After leaving the Merengues, he represented six clubs in as many years, appearing for Valencia CF and Albacete Balompié in the top flight and having abroad stints with C.D.
 Irapuato and Panionios FC.
 He retired in 2000, at 31.

 Coaching career

-Maqueda spent six years as assistant manager to Juan Ramón López Caro, with the pair being in charge of Real Madrid and Levante UD in the top tier and RC Celta de Vigo in Segunda División.
+Maqueda spent six years as assistant manager to Juan Ramón López Caro, with the pair being in charge of Real Madrid and Levante UD in the top tier and RC Celta de Vigo in the Segunda División.
 They worked for a few months with FC Vaslui, leaving in October 2010.

 Maqueda began working as a head coach in 2011, with Al Ittihad Alexandria Club in Egypt.
-Two years later, in October, he replaced Ahmad Al-Ajlani at the helm of Saudi Arabian club Al-Shoulla FC.
+Two years later, in October, he replaced Ahmad Al-Ajlani at the helm of Saudi Arabian club Al-Shoulla FC; his side ranked last with one point when he arrived, but managed to avoid relegation from the Pro League in the last match.

 On 27 May 2014, Maqueda was appointed at Al Fateh SC.
 He returned to the African nation in December, signing for Al Masry SC.

-On 2 November 2019, Maqueda returned to manage Al-Shoulla for a second time.
-He left the club on 28 June 2020 whilst the season was put on hold due to the COVID-19 pandemic.
+On 2 November 2019, Maqueda returned to Al-Shoulla, now in the second tier.
+He left the club the following 28 June, as the season was put on hold due to the COVID-19 pandemic.

+Starting in October 2020, Maqueda then had a two-month spell in the Moroccan Botola with MA Tétouan.